Cinema and Media Arts

 The Program in Cinema & Media Arts (CMA) at Vanderbilt is an interdisciplinary program that combines filmmaking with the study of media theory and global film history.
-Offering both a 30-hour major program of study and an 15-hour minor, the CMA program emphasizes cinema as a modern aesthetic form and a hands-on cultural practice.
+Offering both a 30- credit hour major and an 15- credit hour minor, the CMA program emphasizes cinema as a modern aesthetic form and a hands-on cultural practice.

 While the program encourages new ways of thinking, looking, and making, it also develops the traditional learning skills of a liberal education.
 A core curriculum covers film and media theory, history, and both fiction and non-fiction filmmaking, including training in both 16mm and digital cinematography.
 Elective classes are offered in screenwriting and advanced topics in production, history, and theory.
 Additionally, affiliated faculty from all over the university coordinate their course offerings in film and media-related topics to create an intellectual and creative environment that uses cinema to bridge the arts, humanities, and social sciences.

 The Honors Program offers exceptional students the opportunity to undertake a high-level independent research and/or creative project during the senior year.
 A CMA honors thesis may be creative, critical, or a combination of both.
 Projects must be rigorous, in-depth, and demonstrate a student’s ability to sustain an argument, an aesthetic principle, or narrative arc in a substantial form.
 Students will consult with their honors thesis advisor while designing their individual projects in media production and/or studies.